esmefong/demo-gtm/README.md

 This repo demonstrates the structure we set up for the brands we partner with. **Uniswap is used here as a recognizable demonstration brand only.** This is an Atrium-built sample to show prospects what a brand foundation looks like when applied to a domain they already know.
 Nothing in this repo is official Uniswap material.

 Real client repos contain proprietary assets, deeper guardrails, and channel-specific automations.
-What you see here is a deliberately stripped-down sample so you can see the shape without us giving away the playbook.
+What you see here is a deliberately stripped-down sample so you can see the shape without giving away the playbook.

 ## What's inside